 If the meeting isn’t effective, change it!

-The fact that you’re still reading means you’re committed to running the most successful meetings possible.
+The fact that you’re still reading means you’re committed to running a great meeting.
 Yay!
-Turns out, though, you’re not the sole judge of whether the meeting was effective or not.
+Turns out, though, you’re not the sole judge of whether the meeting was productive or not.

 - Did this meeting result in something of value to the business?

 - Did we have the right people in the room?
 If not, who should/shouldn’t be included in the future?